 However, the video gaming industry is not all “fun and games.”
 A career in this field can be fast paced and high pressure.

-“[For some companies] there’s a lot of burnout,” says Jason Della Rocca, executive director of the Entertainment Software Association in a Monster.com report.
+“[For some companies] there’s a lot of burnout,” said Jason Della Rocca, a former executive director for a chapter of the International Game Developers Association in a Monster.com report.

 But if you thrive in a fast-paced, high-pressure environment, then this might be a good career for you.
 Take a look at these various positions to see which one is the best fit for your skills (originally published by the International Game Developers Association):